|Nutrition Facts (per serving)|

 Reduce the heat to low and continue cooking, frequently stirring, for about 20 to 30 minutes, or until apples are tender and the mixture is quite thick.
 Stir in the vanilla.

 Use the filling in a pie, in hand-held pies, cobbler, apple crisp, or turnovers.
 Enjoy.

-- This apple filling can be frozen.
-Cool the filling for about 45 minutes, then ladle it into freezer containers leaving about 1/2-inch of headspace, or pack it into heavy-duty freezer bags.
-Seal, label with the name and date and let the filling cool for about an hour.
+- To freeze the filling, cool it completely.
+Measure the cooled filling into freezer containers leaving about 1/2-inch of headspace, or pack it into heavy-duty freezer bags.
+Seal and label with the volume, name, and date.
 Store it in the freezer for up to 12 months.
-It will take about 2 1/2 cups of pie filling to replace one 20-ounce can of pie filling.